Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 - `vtkMRMLScene::Undo()` restores the previously saved state of the MRML scene.
 - `vtkMRMLScene::Redo()` restores the previously undone state of the MRML scene.
-- `vtkMRMLScene::SetUndoOff()` ignores following SaveStateForUndo calls (usefull when making multiple changes to the scene/nodes that does not need to be undone).
+- `vtkMRMLScene::SetUndoOff()` ignores following SaveStateForUndo calls (useful when making multiple changes to the scene/nodes that does not need to be undone).
 - `vtkMRMLScene::SetUndoOn()` enables following SaveStateForUndo calls.
 - `vtkMRMLScene::ClearUndoStack()` clears the undo history.
 - `vtkMRMLScene::ClearRedoStack()` clears the redo history.